MAGALA-RICHARD/apsimNGpy/docs/api.rst

      ``void`` (bool, optional): if True, it implies that the we start consuming data internally right away, recomended for methods that operates on objects without returning data, such that you dont need to unzip or iterate on such returned data objects.

+    ``unit`` to display during progress, it is only cosmetic, for showing the iteration rate, defaults to iteration

 .. function:: apsimNGpy.core_utils.database_utils.read_db_table(db, report_name)

    Connects to a specified database, retrieves the entire contents of a specified table,